What does this measure?

 Population measures provide insight on the changing size and face of communities.
 The racial and ethnic composition of a community can offer insight into its levels of diversity, which can bring with it challenges and opportunities.

-No comparison county had an increase in Hispanic population as large as Essex between 2000 and 2015-19.
-Only Middlesex, MA was close, with an 92% increase, followed by Westchester, NY (66%) and Lake, IL (64%).
-While Middlesex had growth in its African American population (74%) that was fairly similar to Essex, increases were substantially smaller in Westchester (10%) and Lake (6%).
-Compared to Essex, there were larger increases in the Asian population in both Lake (116%) and Middlesex (108%), while there was less growth for this group in Westchester (41%).
-Only Lake had a slight increase in white population (3%), while the other comparison counties had slight decreases.
+No comparison county had an increase in Hispanic population as large as Essex between 2000 and 2017-21.
+Only Middlesex, MA was close, with an 102% increase, followed by Westchester, NY (75%) and Lake, IL (72%).
+Middlesex's growth in its African American population (69%) was closest to Essex, and increases were substantially smaller in Westchester (11%) and Lake (7%).
+Compared to Essex, there were larger increases in the Asian population in both Lake (134%) and Middlesex (125%), and less growth for this group in Westchester (47%).
+All counties saw decreases in white population (3% to 9%).

 The composition of the U.S. population is becoming more racially and ethnically diverse as people of color grow in representation and will be a majority within the next two decades.
 Latino, Asian and multiracial groups are experiencing the largest growth with Latino's rapid increase caused largely by immigration.
 Latino immigrants who enter the U.S. tend to be younger and of child-bearing age.
 Latinas in the U.S. have higher fertility rates than Black and white women.
 Black, Latino and multiracial populations are also experiencing higher rates of births relative to deaths, while whites are experiencing the opposite.